coder/coder-v1-cli/README.md

 ## Setting up a Live Sync

+`coder sync` is useful in cases where you want to use an unsupported IDE with your Coder Environment.

 Ensure that `rsync` is installed locally and in your environment.

 ``
 $ coder sync ~/Projects/cdr/enterprise/. my-env:~/enterprise
 ``

+## Remote Terminal

+You can access your environment's terminal with `coder sh <env>`.
+You can also execute a command in your environment with `coder sh <env> [command] [args]`.

 ## Caveats